Finding my path

 As an experienced and current fashion leader, Katharine suggested I should look into fashion writing as she believed that I was skilled in communicating in this way.
 It was not something I had considered before but I am very glad she encouraged me to so.

 Exploring a range of opportunities

-Since gaining finishing The Professional Interior Design Course in professional styling I have been featured in, and contributed regularly, to luxury and regional magazines – one of which has been nominated for an award.
+Since finishing The Professional Photo, Film, TV and Personal Stylist’s Course I have been featured in, and contributed regularly, to luxury and regional magazines – one of which has been nominated for an award.
 Writing and fashion editing is now a regular part of my work and is something I thoroughly enjoy.
 In recent years I have become a mother, so I am balancing this with my clients and writing.
 For me, styling is very flexible.
 As you can choose how much time you want to give as long as you stay aware of up and coming trends, it is something anyone with a keen eye and passion can pursue.

 Much of my work with individuals has been through recommendations.
 These are mainly clients who book a colour analysis for themselves with me and then pass their complimentary voucher on to other friends.
 This also leads to other services such as wardrobe cleanses and concierge.
 I love working one to one with others and have found that it is often quite therapeutic for the individual.
 It is an honour to be able to highlight areas of beauty and enhance their shape and features.
 I aim to leave each session having the person encouraged and built up with the information and skills to implement what they have learnt.

 I have also worked independently and alongside other stylists in shopping centres.
 These events are usually seasonal specials or where there is a push on a set item, such as lingerie and expert bra fittings for example.
 Centres often have new season release shows for editors and stylists and these are a really good way to stay ahead of the trends, meet new potential clients and make great contacts.